qiyangduan/standard-models-1/telco/churn_prediction.md

 In the 3rd column of tmp/churn_apply_result1.csv, you will find the predicted churn result.
 Now you can send this list to your call center to run the retention program.

 ### Model Precision Monitoring
 In your complex IT system, even for the same custoemr segment, you may have multiple churn models instead of one.
 Each of those models are created by different algorithms and different parameters.
-It is desired to
+It is desired to have a continuous monitoring and election machanism to select the best model

 Another way of running prediction is to start a http server and run the prediction through the REST API::
     # stanmo runserver churn1 --port=5011 &